defx/UI5/README.md

 ### html

 The HTML function is a Tag Function that accepts an HTML Template Literal.
 It returns an [R5](https://github.com/defx/r5) template object, which is essentially a description of what needs to be rendered.
-You can use any JS logic you like here, as long as you return valid HTML.
-The only non-standard syntax is event handlers; bind any event to a node using `on-*` attributes, - the value you supply here should be a function that invokes the `dispatch` function to send a payload to a named handler.
+You can use any synchronous JavaScript logic you like here, as long as you return a string of valid HTML.
+The only non-standard syntax supported is to enable event binding; bind any event to a node using `on-*` attributes, - the value you supply here should be a function that invokes the `dispatch` function to send a payload to a named handler.